The Pure Talalay Bliss Advantage

 Many people are allergic to the proteins in latex.
 Since Talalay Latex Rubber is rinsed five times in the manufacturing process, the proteins get washed away.
 Dunlop Latex is only rinsed one time, so it leaves more proteins behind.

 Pure Talalay Bliss uses Oeko-Tex certified Talalay Latex and fabrics in all of our mattresses.
+This certification verifies our products do not contain harmful substances or pose a health risk to consumers and is even safe for babies.
 All of our Talalay Latex is manufactured by Talalay Global in Shelton, CT, USA.
-Our fabrics are manufactured by Bekaert Fabrics in NC.

 Oeko-Tex Association is an independent, third-party certifier.
 Oeko-Tex certification is widely recognized in most of Europe.
 It’s awareness in the United States is rising.